Steve Mower - July 2021

 - The length of the temples in millimeters (mm).

-So a typical size might look like "51-19-135" (lens-bridge-temple usually printed on the inside of the temple) This information is important to opticians but because of the widely different frame styles available, these numbers are fairly meaningless to most eyeglass shoppers.
+So a typical size might look like "53-18-138" (lens-bridge-temple usually printed on the inside of the temple) This information is important to opticians but because of the widely different frame styles available, these numbers are fairly meaningless to most eyeglass shoppers.
 However, knowing what these numbers represent can help you to understand exactly what you are getting, especially in combination with the frame fit.
 When available we also provide the lens height.
-The height, or depth as you may, is the mm measurement from top to bottom of the lens.
+The height, or depth as you may, is the mm measurement from top to bottom of the lens and is not critical for sizing but is important when buying progressive lenses.

-TIP: You can filter your search for frames by size on our site by Frame Fit and Bridge Width.
-Choose a frame fit/eyesize and then choose a bridge width.
-The best way to choose, is to pick a frame size you own, or have tried on that is comfortable for you.
+- The best way to determine the frame size you need is to pick a frame that you own, or have tried on that is comfortable for you.
 Read the numbers on the inside of the temples and search accordingly.

 Millimeters to inches-